 The MultiProfiler window shows the current settings and status of the monitor.
 All of the features of MultiProfiler are accessed from this window.

-than one is present.
+to control if more than one is present.

 Function Panels

 Picture Mode - This panel has controls for selecting the current Picture Mode, editing Picture Modes, and adjusting the screen Brightness and Black Level.